Carlos from Home

 Textiles can be very personal objects: we wear them next to our skin, rely on them for warmth and protection, and use them to tell others who we are.
-This week we're looking at textiles from the Americas.
+Take a look at the textiles of the Americas.
 We have a scholarly catalogue for you to peruse, mola puzzles to brighten your day, a picture book for children, and a new online SmARTy Pack that we think you'll get a real kick out of!

 On May 11, the Class of 2020 celebrated Emory's first virtual Commencement.
 In honor of the occasion, we took a look at how knowledge, wisdom, learning, and rites of passage are depicted in art and as well as how important a special group of lifelong learners, our Docent Guild, are to accomplishing our mission.

 Enjoy the online SmARTy Pack, Ssslithering Through Egypt, see the coffin of Tahat in 3D, and take time to look closely at the snake Apophis, the enemy of Ra, as you complete a puzzle created from a scene on the Coffin Base of a Priestly Official.
 There's ssso much fun to be had!

 We're sharing the virtual exhibition of "And Something Magical Happened": Baseball Photographs by Walter Ioss, two puzzles created using Iooss's photographs, and an art activity for kids.

 If you're one of the millions of Americans missing sports this season, we're honored to serve as your "pinch hitter"—but peanuts and Cracker Jack will still be off limits in the galleries once we reopen.

 We are pleased to launch the popular Puzzling Pigments SmARTy Pack, which examines the use of color in the Classical world, as an online activity that children and adults can enjoy alone or together at their own pace and safe at home.
 And yes, the "puzzling" part of the title means that a jigsaw puzzle is included as part of the experience!